Van-Ziegelstein/airkick/README.md

 * `-c max_connections`: When using mode 1 or 3, *airkick* limits itself to a conservative default (tweakable at compile time) of tracked connections.
 This parameter can be used to increase the tracking limit.
-Beware, though, that the impact of doing so might be significant, especially in flood mode (Every thread gets its own packet buffer and pcap handle).
+Beware, though, that the impact of doing so might be significant, especially in flood mode (every thread gets its own packet buffer and pcap handle).
 Use this option at your own risk.

+* `-a`: When blocking clients, *airkick* defaults to deauthentication frames.
+This option can be used to switch to disassociation frames should the need arise.

 ## Screenshots